arankwende/ipmi-mqtt/README.md

 pip install python-daemon
 ```

-Then, copy this repo, complete the YAML file and rename it config.yaml, make the script executable and run it.
+Once installed, just copy this repo (you can use git clone), complete the YAML file and rename it config.yaml, make the script executable and run it.

 That's it.
 You can execute it with -i in order to just execute the config payload being sent to the MQTT topic, or -d in order to have the script run as a daemon.
-You can also set a time (in seconds) inside the YAML file for the script to run in a loop and get new sensor values in that time period.
+You can also set a time (in seconds) inside the YAML file for the script to run in a loop and get new sensor values in that time period or simply run with -o to run one time only.

-All of the configuration is done via a config.yaml file, an example file is provided.
+All of the configuration is done via a config.yaml file, an example file is provided, you need to rename it to config.yml.

 It must contain:

-An Mqtt configuration with IP, user, password, the topics for sensors (the example ones are for HA to do discovery) and the time period, which is the amount of time before re-runs of the sensor data gathering, if the set to 0 the script will run just one time, otherwise it will run until killed:
+An Mqtt configuration with IP, user, password, the topics for sensors (the example ones are for HA to do discovery) and the time period, which is the amount of time before re-runs of the sensor data gathering, if set to 0 the script will not repeat itself (like with option -o), otherwise it will run until killed:
 paho-mqtt:
 ```
 MQTT: